 The altitude will doubtlessly cause one to find the trek more tiring and strenuous, but serious and severe altitude sickness is not always a problem to the travelers.
 The ranger guides are highly trained and they always pace the walk according to the slowest member of the group, and surely everyone achieves their magical hour with mountain gorillas in the wild.

 These high altitude regions where mountain gorillas live can surely be challenging depending on the region and national park.
 Some gorilla regions and families are harder to trek than others; and so some pre-trek training is generally essential for one to get acclimatized to the rugged steep slopes.

 The Mountain gorilla trekking experience

-With only about 1000 mountain gorillas left on the face of earth, approximately 300 dwell in Volcanoes national park in Rwanda, 100 in D.R.
+With slightly over 1000 mountain gorillas left on the face of earth, approximately 300 dwell in Volcanoes national park in Rwanda, 100 in D.R.
 Congo’s Virunga national park and over 600 mountain gorillas dwell in Uganda’s best duo – Mgahinga and Bwindi impenetrable national parks.